 She has enjoyed tenures with groups such as the Civic Orchestra of Chicago, the Discovery Ensemble, Florida Grand Opera, and Oistrach Symphony Orchestra as well as a substitute for the Boston Philharmonic Orchestra.
 Cecilia was also the founding administrative director and principal cellist of the Boston Latin-American Orchestra.
 She has played under the direction of conductors such as Bernard Haitink, Esa-Pekka Salonen, and Michael Tilson-Thomas.
 Cecilia was the first prize winner of the Chicago Cliff Dwellers String Competition, Frost Symphony Orchestra Concerto Competition, has been awarded with the New England Conservatory’s Entrepreneurial Grant, and was a nominee for the Chicago Edes Foundation Prize for Emerging Young Artists in 2011.
 In August of 2012, she was selected as one of 17 semi-finalists from around the world in the Carlos Prieto International Cello Competition held in Morelia, Mexico.
 As a Henry Mancini Institute Fellow, she served as principal cellist and worked with young composers and arrangers such as Latin-Grammy nominated Rafael Piccolotto de Lima.
 Cecilia was also selected as a member of the newly established HMI String Quartet 2013-14 where she recorded commissioned works by Frost students, alumni and faculty.

 As an instructor, Cecilia brings support and dedication to her pupils, having taught at the university and preparatory levels at University of Miami, Chicago Youth Symphony Orchestra, Frost String Academy, and Superior Music Academy.
 She is also a certified teacher in Suzuki Cello Unit One and in O’Connor String Method.
 Locally, Cecilia has served on faculty at Suzuki Stars Music Academy and University of Louisville’s Community Music Program.
 She currently has a private cello studio and is a guest coach for Louisville Youth Orchestra, Meyzeek Middle School, and Youth Performing Arts School.
 She gives weekly coachings to cello students at Westport Middle School and has run Suzuki cello programs at Farmer and Wheeler Elementary Schools.
 She has also served as a judge for the Kentucky MTNA Competitions & Kentucky Cello Club Competition.
+Recently, she was a guest speaker at the GRL PWR Middle School Girls Summit.
 Cecilia also uses outreach as a means to connect future musicians and audience members with their life-long passions and music.
 She is available as a musical presenter and performer through the Louisville Free Public Library.
 Her outreach training includes MusiCorps, NEC Community Performances and Partnerships, and HMI Outbound Program as well as performances through Tuneful Tales.